Understanding How to Calculate Water Head Pressure

 Water head is the height of the water

 Water head is simply based on the height of water in the system.
-A seal can be made to keep water out of a system or to keep water within the system.
+A mechanical or foam seal can be made to keep water out of a system or to keep water within the system.
 In either case, the pressure on the seal is based on the water height.
 Though systems vary in their complexity, calculating water head is a straightforward concept.

 Despite the information available on water head pressure, it is NOT affected by the following: